farirpgs/fari-games/_games/charge-rpg.md

 Great!

-Charge comes with a default set of rules, but most of them can be altered to help you make each game your own.
+Charge comes with a default set of rules, but most of them can be altered to **help you make each game your own**.

 This chapter provides some guidelines about what is hackable by design.
-It also provides some ideas on how to design new mechanics around what is already in place.
+It also provides some ideas on how to design new mechanics around what is already in place to keep the "Charge feeling".

 ## Hacking Character Details